 If you will complete or graduate early, it is important to notify ISSA so we can adjust your DS-2019 program end date and notify you of your timelines for applying for Academic Training or change of status, transferring to another institution or departing the U.S. Academic Training must be requested before you reach your program end date.

 Once you have reached your program end date, you have a 30 day grace period, during which you can travel and prepare to depart the U.S. If you stay in the U.S. beyond your 30 day grace period, you are considered out of status.

 File tax forms each spring

 As a J-1 student, you must file U.S. tax forms to the Internal Revenue Service (IRS) each spring, even if you have no U.S. income.
-The Tax Assistance Program at Notre Dame can assist with filing your tax documents.
+You can find information about filing taxes in the U.S. here.